TosbackCgusBridge-Bot/CGUs-versions/Zoomerang/Privacy Policy.md

 1 Data We source market research data from surveys, social media, enterprise systems, mobile, public sources, GPS/geo location and other applicable repositories.

-2 Technology  Self -developed technologies for data collection and integration include our global audience platform, passive metering, dashboarding and/or our big data ecosystem.
+2 Technology  Self-developed technologies for data collection and integration include our global audience platform, passive metering, dashboarding and/or our big data ecosystem.

 3 Solutions We combine data and technology to generate marketing analytics and consumer insight through best-in-class solutions in Innovation, Brand Engagement and Customer Value.